Have fun, help the planet, and win great prizes! Tuesday, April 7 – Sunday, May 3, 2015

 Team up with two of your friends for the fun, 4-week EcoChallenge.
 Gift cards to local businesses will be awarded to players each week, just for participating!
 You’ll learn something new related to each week's theme: Personal Care and Cleaning Products; Food; Waste; Energy and Water.
 You and your team will be challenged to make simple lifestyle changes, complete weekly challenge activities, and advocate for the issues that matter to you.

 Registration is open until Tuesday, April 7th.
 Build a three-person team with any combination of students, faculty, and staff.
-For more information on the ecochallenge look here.
+More information on ecochallenge.
 Sponsored by the Center for Environmental Justice and Sustainability.

 Each week your team can earn points in 4 challenge areas.
 Don't worry, we will provide lots of ideas for activities!